-Summary Compensation Table - Years Ended December 31, 2017 and 2016
+Summary Compensation Table - Years Ended December 31, 2018 and 2017

-The following table shows the compensation awarded or paid to, or earned by, our Chief Executive Officer, noting that Mr. Grillo voluntarily resigned as our Chief Executive Officer and was replaced by Mr. Burnett in November 2017, and our two other most highly compensated executive officers for the years ended December 31, 2017 and 2016.
+The following table shows the compensation awarded or paid to, or earned by, our Chief Executive Officer and our two other most highly compensated executive officers for the years ended December 31, 2018 and 2017.
 We refer to these executive officers as our "named executive officers."
-All information presented in this table and its corresponding footnotes gives retroactive effect to a 1-for-40 reverse split of our common stock effectuated in July 2016 (the "Reverse Split").